MicrosoftDocs/visualstudio-docs/docs/javascript/write-and-edit-code.md

 IntelliSense can also show you information about types when you hover over programming elements.

 To provide IntelliSense information, the language service can use TypeScript *d.ts* files and JSDoc comments.
-For most common JavaScript libraries, *d.ts* files are automitcally acquired.
+For most common JavaScript libraries, *d.ts* files are automatically acquired.
 For more details about how IntelliSense information is acquired, see [JavaScript IntelliSense](../ide/javascript-intellisense.md?toc=/visualstudio/javascript/toc.json)

 ## Check syntax